Why This Matters

 - Public commitments are especially powerful because backing out would create social embarrassment alongside internal dissonance

-- Activates self-perception—after the first agreement, people begin to see themselves as "the type of person who supports this cause"
+The small initial agreement activates self-perception theory.
+After saying yes the first time, people begin to see themselves as "the type of person who supports this cause," which makes them more likely to agree again.

-- Classic research example: Freedman and Fraser's 1966 study showed homeowners who agreed to a small window sign were far more likely to later accept a large lawn billboard
+Classic research example: Freedman and Fraser (1966) showed that homeowners who first agreed to display a small window sign were far more likely to later accept a large, ugly lawn billboard for the same cause.

 Cognitive Dissonance

-- Mental discomfort arises from conflicting beliefs or behaviors—and people are strongly motivated to resolve this tension
+- Mental discomfort arises from holding conflicting beliefs or behaving in ways that contradict your values.
+People are strongly motivated to resolve this tension.

-- Resolution strategies include changing attitudes, adding justifications, or minimizing the importance of the conflict
+- Resolution strategies include changing attitudes to match behavior, adding new justifications, or minimizing the importance of the conflict

-- Persuaders can intentionally create dissonance by highlighting gaps between someone's values and their current behavior, then offering a product or action as the solution
+- Persuaders can intentionally create dissonance by highlighting gaps between someone's stated values and their current behavior, then offering a product or action as the convenient solution

 Triggering Emotional Responses